There’s a wide range of bars and lounges on Providenciales. Most establishments are found in the

 Beer enthusiasts may also be interested in the factory tour, or may simply want to stock up at the source!

 Many of the local bars stock Bambarra rum, which is locally mixed, bottled and distributed.
-It’s produced in an assortment of labels, such as Gold, Silver and Coconut, as well as canned mixed drinks with tropical flavours.
+It’s produced in an assortment of labels, such as Gold, Silver and Coconut, as well as canned mixed drinks with tropical flavors.

 Beachfront Settings and Local Vibes